 A5.
 [Cattle, Small Ruminants] Alternative techniques (copper wire particles or fungi, etc.)

 A6.
-Age specific treatment recommendations (for example, minimizing treatment of adult animals);
+Age-specific treatment recommendations (for example, minimizing treatment of adult animals);

 A7.
 Use of two or more antiparasitic drugs at the same time in individual animals

 A8.
 Strategic deworming (treating when majority of parasites are in the animal and not in the environment)